spankyed/Vishva/README.md

 #### Who will use is it?
 ⋅⋅⋅Lets say an employer wants to hire you..
 They'd go to your website, see a 3D simulation of what your up to IRL, ask your chat bot— "Why should I hire you?"— get a relevant response.
 And then perhaps you'd be notified through a phone application that you have a potential job opportunity and you should intervene.

 ⋅⋅⋅Or perhaps you haven't talked to Mom in a while.
-She'd go to your site, see what you are doing, talk to your chatbo- On 2nd thought, you should probably still call Mom once a week.
+She'd go to your site, see what you are doing, talk to your chatbo— On 2nd thought, you should probably still call Mom once a week.

 ⋅⋅⋅But lets say your famous,  with an audience that wants to talk to you and find out what your up to.